-Cynthia T. Jamison, 51, Director: Cynthia Jamison has been a director since 2004.
+Cynthia T. Jamison, 52, Director: Cynthia Jamison has been a director since 2004.
 Ms. Jamison currently serves as chief financial officer of AquaSpy, Inc. (an Australian environmentally responsible irrigation company), a position she has held since 2009.
 Ms. Jamison was previously a partner with Tatum, LLC from 1999 to 2010.
 From 2005 to 2009 she internally managed the CFO Services practice at Tatum and was a member of the Operating Committee of the firm.
-In her other Tatum roles she has served as the chief financial officer and/or chief operating officer for several publicly- and privately-held companies.
+In her other Tatum roles she has served as the chief financial officer or chief operating officer or both of several publicly and privately held companies.
 Prior to joining Tatum, she served as Chief Financial Officer of Chart House Enterprises, a publicly traded restaurant company and previously held various financial positions at Allied Domecq Retailing USA, Kraft General Foods and Arthur Andersen.
 Ms. Jamison currently serves on the board of directors at Tractor Supply Company, Inc. (NASDAQ), where she is lead director and sits on the audit committee and the compensation committee and chairs the nominating and governance committee.
+As of December 2011, Ms. Jamison joined the newly formed board of directors of Caribe Media, Inc. (a private company based in the Dominican Republic), where she chairs the audit committee and sits on the compensation committee.
 Ms. Jamison previously served on the board of directors of Cellu Tissue Holdings, Inc. (NYSE), where she chaired the audit committee.
-She also previously held a board seat at Horizon Organic Holdings, Inc. (NASDAQ), where she sat on the company's audit and compensation committees.
+She also previously held a board seat at Horizon Organic Holdings, Inc. (NASDAO), where she sat on the company's audit and compensation committees.